eProsima/Fast-DDS-docs/docs/fastrtpsgen.rst

 =================================

-*eprosima Fast RTPS* comes with a built-in code generation tool, fastrtpsgen, which eases the process of translating an IDL specification of a topic to a working implementation of the methods needed to create publishers and subscribers of that type.
+*eprosima Fast RTPS* comes with a built-in code generation tool, fastrtpsgen, which eases the process of translating an IDL specification of a data type to a working implementation of the methods needed to create topics, used by publishers and subscribers, of that data type.
 This tool can be instructed to generate a sample application using this data type, providing a Makefile to compile it on Linux and a Visual Studio project for Windows.

 *fastrtpsgen* can be invoked by calling fastrtpsgen on Linux or fastrtpsgen.bat on Windows. ::